 Over five million people in the United States live with dementia.
 At South Valley Neurology, the expert neurology team offers compassionate care for those with dementia.
 From the initial evaluation to a long-term treatment plan, they customize the management of your dementia symptoms to preserve your quality of life.
-Learn more about treatment options for dementia by using the online booking feature or calling the office in Morgan Hill, California, for older children and adult appointments.
+Learn more about treatment options for dementia by calling the office number 669-207-0046.

 Dementia describes a loss of your mental function that progresses enough to interfere with your daily life and ability to stay active.
 Dementia can cause issues with your memory, language, and how you perceive the world around you.